ThalesGroup/OntologyGNN/README.md

 ###  notebooks

-Please see the notebook entitled *Interpretation_tool.ipynb* (located in the notebooks directory) to perform the biological interpretation of the results.
+Please see the notebook entitled *ontologyGNN.ipynb* (located in the notebooks directory) to run the model in a jupyter notebook.